 participant C as Client

-participant B as Coordinator
+participant P as Parser

 participant E as Executor